JackSzwergold/Writing/memories/Running Errands for Mr. Dubinsky.md

 I’d buzz Mr. Dubinsky’s buzzer and he would shout “Who is it!” and I’d say “It’s Jack.
 I have your stuff.”
 Sometimes I would have to say that a few times and even shout it out.
 But eventually he would buzz me in and I would head upstairs.

 He lived on the third floor—one flight up from my family’s place—in an apartmet that faced Ocean Parkway.
+Once I got to his hallway you could even see the light from the peephole flicker as he looked down to the hallway to see if it was me.

+Then when I got to the door, he’d open up the door, and let me into his apartment.

+The apartment was sparse and barely furnished.
+A few pots, pans plates in the kitchen near the doorway, a few token pictures on the wall and maybe one dresser, one bed and a few chairs.
+From my recollections, pretty much all of what he owned could probably shoved into one medium sized suitcase.
+Clearly nobody else lived with him.

+I’d give him the paper bag that had the hydrogen peroxide and the change.
+He would look over the contents of the bag, the receipt inside and count the change and then give me back the bulk of the change.

+“Thank you,” he would say with a thick European accent has he handed me a small pile of coins.

 ***